How To File A Personal Injury Claim

 Yes, you can file a personal injury claim if the accident occurred at work, but the process may differ based on the specifics of your situation.
 The U.S. Department of Labor generally provides compensation benefits through the Office of Workers’ Compensation Program (OWCP).

-Given the complexities involved in these cases, consulting with a personal injury attorney with experience handling work injuries is advisable.
-They can help you understand your options and determine the best action to maximize your compensation.
+Given the complexities involved in these cases, consulting with a personal injury attorney with experience handling work injuries can be helpful.
+They can help you understand your options so you can decide on your next course of action for pursuing compensation.

 Get Help Filing A Personal Injury Claim Today